liamca/abbyy-ocr-azure-cognitive-search-skill/README.md

 # Deploy

 At this point you can deploy this code to Azure Functions by right clicking on the ABBYYOCR project in the Solution Explorer and choosing Publish.
-Once it is running you will see a URL such as http://localhost:7071/api/AbbyyOCR.
+Deploy this to Azure Functions (App Services).

+Once deployed, test again.
+You will likely need to open this function in the Azure Portal to get the full URL which will include a code for authentication such as https://my-test-abbyy.azurewebsites.net/api/AbbyyOCR?code=/gECNMreXdczJhGZKhziNiMnABC123==

+Test this once again in Postman before deploying to Azure Cognitive Search.